anisdjaidja/TroubleTrack/README.md

 ## Disclaimer: this is a test project and not developed with production in mind.
-For any further questions regarding under the hood and api architechture please contact the author.
+Functionalities (even thought very simple) has not been tested by TDD, For any further questions regarding under the hood and api architechture please contact the author.

 # Author
 Anis Djaidja